© Copyright ResourcefulManager

 Ask yourself, “Am I telling this for MY sake or for theirs?”

-Good managers do tell stories from their own past in an attempt to relate to employees on their level.
-It’s effective if you’re using a past example of a time you slipped up to get your employee to understand what not to do.
+Good managers tell stories from their past in an attempt to relate to employees on their level.
+It’s effective if you’re using a past example of a time you slipped up to get employees to understand what not to do.

-Saying “I did ____ and realized it was the wrong move because ____” provides the employee with a real-life illustration of what he or she should do (or avoid doing).
+Saying “I did ____ and realized it was the wrong move because ____” gives employees a real-life illustration of what they should do (or avoid doing).

 Focusing solely on their improvement rather than your own ego makes you a better coach – and brings employees along better, as well.